We succeed together

 The Duke of Edinburgh's International Award Aotearoa New Zealand | Hillary Award has a voluntary Board which governs the running of the Award under a licence issued by The Duke of Edinburgh’s International Award Foundation.

-The Board guides Award policy covering the following areas: finance and administration, standards, delivery and compliance.
+The Board guides Award policy covering finance and administration, standards, delivery and compliance.
 The current Board includes:

 Chair